AV-98-Ingram/LeetCodeSolutions/Jan/Readme.md

 a[start .. end] will increase by `incr`.
 We just need to do such mark for each "update" record and scan the result array once at final.

+**403-Frog_jump**
+- BFS with seen state caching.
+- Time complexity: O(N^2).
+Consider each stone a node in a graph.
+In worst case, every stone[i] may have an directed edge to stone[j] for every i < j.
+Thats nearly N^2.
+BFS with state caching makes sure each edge is visied only once.

 **428-Serialize_and_deserialize_n-ary_Tree**
 - pure engineering effort, easy